 With an abundance of data, intelligence and analytics can be applied to that data to create superior information which contributes to knowledge and greater wisdom.
 This will allow people and information systems to make better decisions.

-In Closing
+Another perspective

 This paper will conclude with another definition that wraps of the concept of the Internet of things.